kiwix/kiwix-js-pwa/scripts/Kiwix_JS_WikiMed_Release_Body.md

 ### Known Issues

-* INCONSISTENCY: When printing in jQuery mode, all sections are opened before printing (if the user had closed any), whereas in SW mode, closed sections are not opened before printing;
+* **Printing**: In Electron apps, no preview is available prior to printing: we recommend you print to PDF first and then print the PDF, or use the PWA instead for printing (which has print preview).
+Before printing, ensure all sections you want to print are open (if you closed them).
 * Please see https://github.com/kiwix/kiwix-js-windows/issues for further known issues.
 If you find a new issue, please open a new issue on that page.

 ## Instructions for sideloading (UWP)

-**New!** You can sideload the app easily by typing `winget install kiwix.wikimed` in a Command Prompt or PowerShell terminal (Windows 10 or 11).
+You can sideload the app easily by typing `winget install kiwix.wikimed` in a Command Prompt or PowerShell terminal (Windows 10 or 11).

 For Windows Mobile or for sideloading manually, please download [KiwixWebAppWikiMed_<<base_tag>>.0_AnyCPU.appxbundle](https://github.com/kiwix/kiwix-js-windows/releases/download/v<<base_tag>>-WikiMed/KiwixWebAppWikiMed_<<base_tag>>.0_AnyCPU.appxbundle) and the zipped PowerShell script from Assets below.
 Then follow the detailed instructions at https://github.com/kiwix/kiwix-js-windows/tree/main/AppPackages#readme.